One-Nexus/Synergy/README.md

 }
 ```

 Which is exactly what the  "component" mixin does.
-The [nested-components](#) and [modifiers](#) mixins in particular become extremely useful for managing and maintainig a sensible CSS output, keeping it as clean and minimal as possible.
+The reason `[class*="component"]` on its own isn't used is because this can cause undesired effects elsewhere in your styles.
+A very simple example would be if you wanted to use a `.buttons` class in the presence on a **button** component - `[class*="button"]` would target this class and apply the core button styles to it.
+Using `[class*="button-"]` is a fairly safe selector in a project we have control over, in terms of potential conflicts.

 ### Configuring a Module